rrajchal/MSSE663WebFrameworks/finalProject/README.md

 ## Resources:
-Images: Downloaded from https://www.pexels.com/search/product/, https://unsplash.com/s/photos/product, and few from google Many of the instruction and Code may reseble resource from https://foodmine-new.herokuapp.com
+- Images: Downloaded from https://www.pexels.com/search/product/, https://unsplash.com/s/photos/product, and few from google.
+- This project is created from the instruction: https://foodmine-new.herokuapp.com